 You can make, modify, and cancel table service dining options on My Disney Experience.

-Same for your FastPass options.
+Same for your theme park reservations.

 You’ll also use the app to link up your race photos, which are free if you purchased Memory Maker.